Wayne Feiden, FAICP — Director of Planning and Sustainability

 University of North Carolina, Chapel Hill: Master of City and Regional Planning

-My biggest influence has simply been the emergence of planning for cities with a focus on a quality of life and placemaking.
+My biggest influence has simply been the emergence of planning for cities with a focus on quality of life and placemaking.
 I came of age in a New York City suburb when many northeastern, midwestern, and older cities had disturbing trends: rising crime, derelict and inaccessible waterfronts, brutalist or soulless architecture and streetscapes, businesses, industrial, and residential flight to the suburbs, deindustrialization, urban disinvestment.
 [This was] when President Ford was willing to let New York go bankrupt (as the New York Daily News put it, "Ford to City: Drop Dead").

 All of which made a career in conservation, natural resources, and environmental advocacy my goal.
 The reversal of fortunes and emphasis that reenergized New York, Pittsburgh, Providence, Derry, Belfast, and hundreds of other cities, or at least their downtowns, re-piqued my interest in cities and expanded my career from conservation and regional planning to urban planning.